Convertible Securities for Startups: How They Work and When to Use Them

 See How Convertible Notes Work in Real-Life Scenarios

-Convertible securities for startups often take diverse forms, each tailored to meet specific funding goals and investor expectations.
-To understand their impact, let’s explore real-world examples that highlight discount-only, cap-only, and combined structures.
+To understand the impact of convertible note, let’s explore real-world examples that highlight discount-only, cap-only, and combined structures.

 A discount-only structure allows early investors to convert their notes into equity at a reduced price during the next funding round.
 For instance, the Airbnb Note raised $600,000 in 2009 through Y Combinator and Sequoia Capital.
 This note included a 20% discount, enabling investors to convert their holdings during Airbnb’s $7.2 million Series A round.
 This approach rewarded early backers with favorable terms, while Airbnb secured crucial funding to scale its operations.